-- The development of legal instruments agreeable to all countries sharing common water resources; - recognition of an extended timeframe for addressing institutional issues; and adoption of arrangements for funding of transboundary management bodies.
+- The development of legal instruments agreeable to all countries sharing common water resources; - recognition of an extended timeframe for addressing institutional issues; and

 1 The considerable variation of water levels in Lake Shkodra/Skadar is caused by hydrological conditions.
 When the Drim/Drini system is flooding, outflow from the lake is sometimes impeded, and water may also enter the lake from the River Buna.